KIrynaW/coast-keepers-project/README.md

   - The form also has a checkbox feature.
   - It gives users an optional choice of one of the location events.
   - The options are named after the beach locations the events are taking place, corresponding with the schedule on the *Schedule* page.
-  - The selection of checbox boxes is not obligatory for succesful submition.
+  - The selection of chechbox boxes is not obligatory for successful submission.
-  - If the user is intersted they can select one or more boxes.
+  - If the user is interested they can select one or more boxes.

      ![Checkbox selection feature](docs/readme-images/checkbox-feature.jpg)